RabiiAlaouiLamharzi/HotelManagementSystem/README.md

 # Hotel Management System (C Programming)

-This is a C program that help hotels manage all their operations seamlessly.
+This is a C program that helps hotels manage all their operations seamlessly.

 To use, you need to: